Gatekeeping (communication): Gatekeeping in politics

 Many modern political institutions follow a chain of command in which first-stage players (such as chief executives in presidential systems and/or prime ministers in parliamentary governments) have a procedural-right to hinder second-stage players from participating in collective choice; this is known as Political Gatekeeping.
 Gatekeeping practices include attaching riders (provisions) to bills and the House's ability to enforce rules that expedite consideration of otherwise blocked legislation, as in the case of combatting a filibuster.
 Political Gatekeeping also manifests in the form of selective candidacy, where established government officials hand-pick which running candidates to promote, while restricting resources/support for unwelcome candidates.

 "Gatewatching"

 The term "gatewatching", coined by Axel Bruns (2005), refers to "gatekeeping as a concept in the digital era" (Vos, 2015).
 Bruns argued that gatekeeping did not accurately describe the process in which news currently flows between participants and public circulation.
 Influencers and individuals who share news "do not keep gates of their own", but instead share news and media to their respected social followers.

 Five criteria of choosing a news story

-Journalists rely on the five criteria when choosing a news story.
+According to American political scientist Doris Graber, journalists rely on the five criteria when choosing a news story.